Gunnison Gorge Rafting Trip | Multi Day | Gunnison River, CO

 THE FAMOUS GUNNISON RIVER GORGE

-14 Miles below the Black Canyon National Park
+14 Mile Gorge / Below the Black Canyon National Park

 Class II-III whitewater rapids, deep canyons, Gold Medal fly fishing make this a hidden jewel, off the beaten path, tucked deep in steep granite walls below the Black Canyon National Park.
 The Gunnison River Gorge is a sportsman’s and WHITEWATER paddler’s paradise.
 The clear, cold waters of the Gunnison have been designated a Gold Medal Trout Fishery.
 Its narrow river corridor creates exciting class III whitewater action on a river that has been included in the National Park System in 2003.

 Accessible only by foot, the Gunnison Gorge is a wilderness canyon for those who are willing to literally go the extra mile down to the river launch.
 A trip to the canyon floor requires a hike of one mile down a medium steep trail.
 Guests are expected to carry their personal gear in backpacks provided by DVK.
 With every step, the wilderness feel deepens.
 The solitude and scenery found on the canyon floor make the hike down worth every step.
 Enter the wild world of the Gunnison Gorge for a whitewater rafting or kayaking trip of one to three days.

 Be sure to check out our Gunnison Fly Fishing Trips as well.

 Distance: 14 Miles

 Activity Level: Moderate